Leasehold estate: United Kingdom

 Modern leasehold estates in England and Wales can take one of four forms—the fixed-term tenancy or tenancy for years, the periodic tenancy, the tenancy at will, and the tenancy at sufferance.
 Forms no longer used include socage and burgage.

 When a landowner allows one or more persons, called "tenants", to use the land in some way for some fixed period, the land becomes a leasehold, and the resident- (or worker-) landowner relation is called a "tenancy".
 A tenant pays rent (a form of consideration) to the landowner.
 The leasehold can include buildings and other improvements to the land.
 The tenant can do one or more of: farm the leasehold, live on it, or practise a trade on it.
 Typically, leasehold estates are held by tenants for a specific period of time.
+A typical long leasehold term is 99, 125 or 999 years, but a lease can be any length, particularly for previously owned properties.

 In England in recent years, some new homes and apartments have been sold by large housebuilders with a leasehold where the ground rent payable doubles every 10 to 25 years, with consequently a very high price to buy out the lease.
 This has caused some recently built homes to be complicated to sell.
 In 2017, the British government launched a consultation on legal reforms to end such exploitative schemes.

+Some leaseholders in England and Wales enjoy a Right to Manage their property by establishing a Right to Manage or flat management company.

 Scotland has different laws, and under Scots Law it has been forbidden by statute since 1974 to create a lease of a dwelling lasting longer than 20 years or to grant any other lease of over 175 years.